-Supporting you with anxiety, low mood, self-doubt, conflict, to help you build a sense of self-worth and connection, and improve the relationship with yourself and the world.
+Supporting you with anxiety, low mood, self-esteem, emotions, to help you build a sense of self-worth and connection, and improve the relationship with yourself and the world.

 © Rita Mazzucchelli.
 All rights reserved.